Prithvi Pal Sen

 Prithvi Pal Sen (पृथ्वीपाल सेन) was the King of Palpa.

 Biography

 Prithvi Pal Sen was crowned the King of Palpa after the death of his father Mahadatta Sen.

 Sen crowned Girvan Yuddha Bikram Shah as the King of Nepal after Rana Bahadur Shah had abdicated the throne.

 He died in April 1806.
-After his death, Palpa became part of the Kingdom of Nepal.
+After his death, Palpa was subsumed into the Kingdom of Nepal.